 The Ottoman Empire is one of the biggest, longest-lasting empires in the world’s history.
 It was an Islamic-run superpower that ruled large areas of the Middle East, Eastern Europe, and North Africa for 600 years.

 What caused the demise of the Empire?

-WWI was the major event that pushed the empire off the wall but there were also ethnic and religious tensions boiling under the surface.
-Once the empire broke apart roving bands of army deserters turned into criminals and roamed the countryside pillaging.
+WWI was the major event that pushed the empire off the wall, but ethnic and religious tensions were boiling under the surface.
+Once the empire broke apart, roving bands of army deserters became criminals and roamed the countryside, pillaging.

 Armenian Genocide: The systematic mass murder of 1.2 million ethnic Armenians (the ethnic cleansing of Christians) by the Islamic Turks to create an ethnonational Turkey.
 31 countries have recognized this purge as genocide